fed135/Kalm/README.md

 Simplify and optimize your Socket communications with:

-- Packet bundling and minification
 - Easy-to-use single syntax for all protocols
+- Configurable packet bundling (High-level Naggle's algorith implementation)
-- Event channels for all protocols
+- Multiplexing for all protocols
-- Ultra-flexible and extensible adapters
+- Ultra-flexible and extensible, load your own adapters and encoders

 ---

+## Compatibility

+ * NODE >= 6.0.0

 ## Installation